viraajbasi/BookOrganiser/README.md

     ```
 3. Configure PostgreSQL connection **(for production builds only)**.

-    Before running in production or applying migrations, set the `PostgreSqlConnection` string in `appsettings.Production.json`.
+    Before running in production or applying migrations, set the `DefaultConnection` string in `appsettings.Production.json`.
     ```json
     "ConnectionStrings": {
     "DefaultConnection": "Host=localhost;Port=5432;Database=YOUR_DATABASE_NAME;Username=YOUR_USERNAME;Password=YOUR_PASSWORD"